Project-Cepi/ItemExtension/README.md

-# ExampleExtension
+# ItemExtension
- An example extension for Minestom
+ This minestom extension handles the items for Cepi.